Kani Kusruti: Personal life

-Kusruti's mother Dr. Jayasree AK, a community medicine specialist and social activist, lectures at Pariyaram Medical College, and is a regular guest on talk shows.
-Her father Maitreya Maitreyan has worked for, and led, several human rights movements in Kerala.

-She lives in Mumbai with her partner, the filmmaker and science communicator Anand Gandhi.
-She identifies herself as an atheist and a rationalist.
-On 19 February 2019, she revealed she quit acting due to sexual demands from filmmakers.
-The actress has now made serious claims against the Malayalam film industry.
-Shockingly, Kani has claimed that filmmakers even approached her mom to convince her to give in to their demands.
-Kani chose to go back to theatre, but she couldn't earn enough in that industry to make a living.
+Kusruti is an atheist and rationalist.

+In February 2019, she revealed she quit acting due to sexual demands from filmmakers.
+She made serious claims against the Malayalam film industry, saying that filmmakers even approached her mother to convince her to give in to their demands.
+Kani chose to go back to theatre, but she was not able to earn enough in that industry to make a living.
+She said that the Women in Cinema Collective had given her and many other women in the industry more confidence.
-However, Kani is hopeful about the Malayalam film industry after the #MeToo Movement and initiations like Women in Cinema Collective.
-In 2019, Kusruti along with 48 other notable artists in the country had written an open letter to Narendra Modi over incidents of lynching in the country.